techidaily/site-games-able/source/_posts/expert-advice-for-wiping-out-ps5-user-data.md

 ## How to Delete User Accounts on a PS5

- You might be tempted to retrace the path you took to[add a new user to your PS5](https://www.makeuseof.com/how-to-add-a-new-ps5-user-and-guest-account/) to delete one.
+ You might be tempted to retrace the path you took to [add a new user to your PS5](https://www.makeuseof.com/how-to-add-a-new-ps5-user-and-guest-account/) to delete one.
 But while deleting users is straightforward, it’s quite different from the steps you take to make them.

  Deleting a user is a permanent and irrevocable process, and the deleted user may lose all the progress they’ve made in their games while also losing all video clips and screenshots they took with that account.
-It’s best to[back up that user’s PS5 data first](https://www.makeuseof.com/how-to-back-up-data-ps5/) .
+It’s best to [back up that user’s PS5 data first](https://www.makeuseof.com/how-to-back-up-data-ps5/) .

  If you’re sure this is what you want to do, we’ve detailed all the steps you should follow below: